Skip to main content

 Does it work with the SDK's handoff mechanism?

-How does the integration interact with the SDK's built-in guardrails?
+How does it interact with the SDK's guardrails?

-Can I use it with non-OpenAI LLMs through the Agents SDK?
+Can I use non-OpenAI models through the SDK?

-The Agents SDK's primary path is OpenAI's models, but the wrapper is LLM-agnostic - it wraps function tools, not LLM calls.
-If you use the SDK with a custom model backend that routes to Anthropic or another provider, the wrapped tools work unchanged.
-The integration cares which Agent is calling, not which model the Agent uses.
+Yes.
+The payment is in the tool, not the model.
+If you run the Agents SDK with a custom model backend that routes to Anthropic or another provider, the wrapped tools work unchanged.
+The pattern cares which agent is calling and which endpoint it pays, not which model the agent uses.

-No. The SDK's tracing emits spans for tool calls and handoffs as it always did; the wrapper adds its own structured log entry for each settlement so you can correlate the SDK trace with the payment audit.
-If you use OpenTelemetry directly, both kinds of spans surface in the same trace.
+No. The SDK emits its spans for tool calls and handoffs as before.
+On the Node side you can log each settlement so you can line the SDK trace up with the payment record.
+If you use OpenTelemetry directly, both kinds of spans land in the same trace.

 Create your free agent wallet in 5 minutes.